South Carolina Man Made Threats to Shoot Up Schools in 5 States: DOJ

 Patterson made 50 email and faxes threatening approximately 26 people, Assistant United States Attorney Max Cauthen reportedly said.
 Patterson also allegedly sent messages to five states “containing threats to shoot up a school and harm individuals.”

-“I’m shooting up the school soon,” Patterson allegedly wrote in a April 18 fax to Belton Honea Path High School.
+“I’m shooting up the school soon,” Patterson allegedly wrote in an April 18 fax to Belton Honea Path High School.

 An Anderson District 2 employee got an e-mail which read in part, “I’m going to shoot up the [censored] school if you don’t let me graduate or just because I want to LOL,” authorities said.